cooper/quiki/RUNNING.md

 Please note: it is intended to be run as a non-super user.

+## About the quiki dir

+quiki uses a unified directory to store all server-level data:
+- configuration file (`quiki.conf`)
+- sites that it serves (`wikis/` subdirectory)
+- server state like pid file, authenticator db

+By default, this directory is `~/quiki`.
+In the docker image, this becomes `/quiki`, which should be mapped to a volume or directory on the host for persistence.

+For atypical configurations, can specify a different directory with the `-dir` flag.

 ## Cheat Sheet

 #### First Run Wizard

 ```
-quiki -w        # Run wizard with defaults of *:8080 and data directory at ~/quiki
+quiki -w                                # run wizard with defaults (*:8080, ~/quiki)
 quiki -w -bind=1.2.3.4 -port=9091 -host=sites.example.com   # custom server params
-quiki -w -config=/etc/quiki.conf -wikis-dir=/var/www/wikis  # custom paths
+quiki -w -dir=/data/quiki                # custom quiki directory
 ```

 #### Run Webserver

 ```
-quiki                                   # using server config at ~/quiki/quiki.conf
+quiki                                   # using default directory ~/quiki
-quiki -config=/path/to/quiki.conf       # using config in another location
+quiki -dir=/path/to/quiki               # using custom data directory
 quiki -host=sites.example.com           # override default http host
 quiki -bind=1.2.3.4 -port=8090          # override host and port in config
 ```